 ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development

-The ADEA/AAL Faculty of Color Tuition Scholarship for Professional Development: ADEA/AAL CAAMP was created to enable faculty of color to participate in programs that will improve their teaching abilities, increase their leadership skills and advance their understanding and mastery of other critical elements of a successful academic career.
+The ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development were created to enable faculty of color to participate in programs that will improve their teaching abilities, increase leadership skills and advance understanding and mastery of other critical elements of a successful academic

 In the ADEA/AAL CAAMP, participants engage in individual, small-group and class-wide exercises and discussions related to:

-Four $1,995 tuition scholarships will be awarded in 2015.
-Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program held in Atlanta, GA.
+Four $2,195 tuition scholarships will be awarded in 2018.
+Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program, held in Atlanta.

 All are welcome to apply.
 Those from the following historically underrepresented groups are strongly encouraged to apply: